Selected Audio Clips by Date

 Sally Ride became the first American woman in space.

 President Lyndon Johnson signed the Civil Rights Act.

 July 16, 1999

-John F. Kennedy, Jr., his wife and sister-in-law are killed when the plane he's piloting crashes off the coast of Massachusetts.
+John F. Kennedy, Jr., his wife and sister-in-law were killed when the plane he was piloting crashed off the coast of Massachusetts.

 July 17, 1996

 July 20, 1969

 Neil Armstrong became the first Earthling to step on the moon, calling it, "One small step for man, one giant leap for mankind."